kaisequeira/Crabcrawler-Deployment/README.md

 ![Turtle](https://github.com/user-attachments/assets/792f41cc-eef8-426b-81ac-85649d0be421)

 Remember, timing and precision are key to successfully navigating the beaches in Crab Crawler.
 Good luck, and enjoy your aquatic adventure!

+## Enemies
+If you're up for the challenge, prepare yourself for hard mode.
+When entering hard mode, the following will apply:
+- Flagpoles no longer give the player an additional life.
+- Lives will carry across levels.
+That means you only have three lives the entire run!
+- Losing all lives will reset the player back to the first level.
+- The player loses oxygen faster and will need to rehydrate more frequently.

 ## 🛠️ Technical Details